Ran Takahashi: High School Years

-College years and international success
+College Years and International Success

 After graduating from high school, Takahashi entered Nippon Sport Science University.
-He led the team, receiving the runner-up place in the 2020 All Japan Intercollegiate Volleyball Championship, and got the Best scorer award from the competition.
+He led the team, receiving the Runner-Up place in the 2020 All Japan Intercollegiate Volleyball Championship, and got the Best Scorer award from the competition.
 In 2021, he was one of the Outside Hitters for the Japan men's national volleyball team at the 2020 Summer Olympics held in Tokyo, Japan.

 After winning 2nd place at the Asian Men's Volleyball Championship with the Japan men's national volleyball team, he returned to play for his college team in the 2021 Kanto University Men's Division 1 League, winning 1st place by defeating Waseda University in straight sets.
 He also played for his college team in the 2021 All Japan Intercollegiate Volleyball Championship, but lost in the quarterfinals against Jutendo University.

 On November 29, it was announced that Takahashi would play in the Italian Volleyball League Division 1 with Pallavolo Padova.
 He arrived Italy on December and signed 14 as his jersey number, the same as Yūki Ishikawa's when he played with Padova.

 On December 19, Ran debuted in the Italian Volleyball League as a substitute in the third set against Modena Volley.
-Pallavolo Padova announced that Ran has renewed his contract with the club for Season 2022-2023.
-He was nominated MVP of the match against Valsa Group Modena for the first time in Italian league.
+Pallavolo Padova announced that Ran has renewed his contract with the club for Season 2022–2023.
+He was nominated as MVP of the match against Valsa Group Modena for the first time in the Italian league.

 From 2023 until 2024, Vero Volley Monza signed with Ran Takahashi for the Italian Volleyball League.
-He later signed with Suntory Sunbirds and is set to make his debut in the Japanese Volleyball League.
+He later signed with Suntory Sunbirds in 2024 and made his debut in the Japanese Volleyball League.
+As of right now, he has signed with LKPS Lublin and is set to make his debut in the PlusLiga.

 At the 2024 Summer Olympics held in Paris, France, Takahashi made his second Olympics appearance alongside Japan men's national volleyball team.
 They reached the quarterfinals but eventually lost to Italy men's national volleyball team.